wikindx/wikindx/release/README.txt

    - The list of ignored files.
    - All php scripts that are used for a release

-2. Build the manual of the trunk with the release script release/make.php.
+2. Build the manual of the trunk with the release script release/cli-make-package.php.
    Is everything that has changed documented?
 Does the manual build without crashing?
 Does the release script execute without errors?
 Fix all issues.

    $ cd release
-   $ php make.php
+   $ php cli-make-package.php

 3. Check the release number in WIKINDX_PUBLIC_VERSION and the changelog.